patrickhaller/slog/README.md

 Second, production logs should be keyed, where the key 1) indicates the locality of the problem, and 2) is relatively persistent across releases.
-By default, production logs should generate a key from the source filename and the function name.
+By default, slog will generate a key from the current source filename and function name for production logs.

 This is for everyone who has googled log output, only to find that it was specific to only a few releases, and all the results are just the code itself.